commadelimited/jquery.swipeButton.js/readme.md

 		}
 	});

+## Unit Tests

+You can now run unit tests on swipeButton by loading `tests/jquery.swipeButton.js.html` in the browser of your choice.

 ## Contributing

 You are invited to contribute code and suggestions to this project.
 The more contributors the merrier.